 In 1993, a team of researchers laid out what they called the “common in-group model” of reducing bias.
 Samuel Gaertner and colleagues noted that many of society’s prejudices were based not just on contempt for “out-groups”—groups we see as different from ourselves—but on favoring our “in-groups.”

 Thus, they hypothesized that “if members of different groups are induced to conceive of themselves as a single group rather than two completely separate groups, attitudes toward former out-group members will become more positive through processes involving pro-in-group bias.”

 Through a range of studies and experiments involving both in-groups and out-groups, Gaertner and his collaborators found that, “in general, stronger conceptions of the aggregate as a single group directly related to more positive feelings toward out-group members.”

 In one of these studies, the team examined a multi-ethnic high school and surveyed students about how they conceived of relations within the school.
-They found that the degree to which the students at the school felt like one group was “significantly related, in turn, to more positive feelings toward out-groups. . . .
-Also, the degree to which students perceived the school to be composed of different groups was negatively related . . . to good feelings toward the out-groups.”
+They found that the degree to which the students at the school felt like one big cohesive group was significantly related to more positive feelings toward out-groups.
+On the other hand, “the degree to which students perceived the school to be composed of different groups was negatively related . . . to good feelings toward the out-groups.”

 More recent studies have found similar effects from being able to imagine that two distinct groups are actually part of a larger shared identity.
 In 2005, a team of British researchers studied how social group memberships influence behavior.
 They focused on a popular British pastime: soccer.